Trustpilot Reviews

 In 2015, Microbiologists Rajasekharan and associates at PRIST University, India published a study concerning Arctium lappa and urinary tract infections.
 The study was performed against three biofilm building pathogens, mainly Escherichia coli, Proteus mirabilis, and Serratia marcescens.
 E. coli is the most common bacteria that causes these infections.
 While the study admits that the building of these biofilms in the urinary tract complicates treatment plans.
 Burdock was found to reduce the biofilms by 50.79% for E. coli, 69.49% for P. mirabilis, and 75.84% for S. marcescens.
 They also concluded that by removing these biofilms burdock would help the host immune system fight these infections.

 In 2006, research Gentil and associates from the University of Ribeirão Preto in Brazil, implanted 27 teeth with a bacterial mix of Pseudomonas aeruginosa, Escherichia coli, Lactobacillus acidophilus, Streptococcus mutans and Candida albicans.
 They separated these teeth into three groups filling them with various substances.
 Group two was filled with a mix of Arctium lappa and propylene glycol.
-At day 14 and day 30 none of these pathogenic substances were found, the
+At day 14 and day 30 none of these pathogenic substances were found, the burdock root had killed them all.

 A collaborated study published in Inflammopharmacology in 2011 by Chan et al from various medical research departments in China, investigated all the medicinal effects of burdock.
 They found that the active ingredients in the root "have been found to "detoxify" blood and promote blood circulation to the skin surface, improving the skin quality and texture and cures skin diseases like eczema.
 Antioxidants and antidiabetic compounds have also been found in the root.
 Some active compounds in the seeds possess anti-inflammatory effects and potent inhibitory effects on the growth of tumors such as pancreatic carcinoma.
 The active compounds in the leaf extracts can inhibit the growth of micro-organisms in the oral cavity.
 The medicinal uses of burdock in treating chronic diseases such as cancers, diabetes and AIDS have been reported".
-The possibility also exists that it could cause contact dermatitis or
+The possibility also exists that it could cause contact dermatitis or someone could actually be allergic to it.

 There are probably more studies out there proving burdocks antimicrobial effects but I think the above is enough to prove that it does indeed work for Candida yeasts, Candida tropicalis and Candida glabrata.
 It also has an antimicrobial effect against pathogenic E coli, Staphylococcus aureus, Staphylococcus epidermidis, Streptococcus mutans, Klebsiella pneumoniae, Proteus mirabilis, Serratia marcescens, and Pseudomonas aeruginosa.